K4resz/hassio-addons/meter_reader/README.md

 ### Reader

+folder_path: folder path where the  temporary files and run logs will be saved

+snapshot_path: image path where to find the snapshot from your meter camera

 upd_interval: value in seconds to be used as interval between data refreshes

-folder_path: where to find the snapshot of your meter camera image, and log will be saved

-image_title: title of snapshot

 initial: initial/current reading of your meter